 A couple of weeks ago I listed several garden tools to which I am particularly partial when performing garden chores.
 I invited readers to tell me which tools they found especially useful.

-Jim Wallace responded “I am encouraged on two counts.
+Jim W. responded “I am encouraged on two counts.
 First, I have all the tools you listed except the soaker hose, so I feel like I am a somewhat qualified gardener.
 Second, I no longer feel like something is wrong with me because I periodically misplace tools in the garden.”

 “Within the last year I left a pair of gloves in the garden for over a month, but found them.
 Later I lost a trowel with a red handle.
 It was three months before my path returned to where I left it.”